PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ## Agenda

+### 11am - 11:30pm A song dedicated to OCC and community: *You're on my mind*

+Composed by Aaron, a high schooler in local community.

 ### 11:30am - 1pm: College & Post-Graduate Social Lunch Hour

 This space is reserved for college students and recent graduates.
 The questions on their minds and the challenges they face are very different from those they encountered in high school.
 A light lunch will be provided.